Cominuscule points and Schubert varieties: Notation and preliminaries

-Let $X$ be a $T$-scheme, and $Y$ a closed $T$-stable subscheme.
-We denote by $[\co_Y]_X$ and $[Y]_X$ the structure sheaf and equivariant fundamental classes in $G_T(X)$ and $A_*^T(X)$, respectively.
+Let $X$ be a $T$-scheme (i.e., a scheme with $T$-action), and $Y$ a closed $T$-stable subscheme.
+We denote by $[\co_Y]_X$ and $[Y]_X$ the structure sheaf and equivariant fundamental classes of $Y$ in $G_T(X)$ and $A_*^T(X)$, respectively.
 If it is understood that we are working in $G_T(X)$ or $A_*^T(X)$, the subscript $X$ is frequently omitted.